open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/example.md

 other destinations, like an OpenTelemetry Collector.

 > **Note**: To use automatic instrumentation through `opentelemetry-instrument`,
-> you must configure it via environment variables or the command line.
+> you must configure it via environment variables or the command-line.
 The agent
 > creates a telemetry pipeline that cannot be modified other than through these
 > means.
 If you need more customization for your telemetry pipelines, then you
 > need to forego the agent and import the OpenTelemetry SDK and instrumentation